-Determine the address setting from NOTE:.
-To use the table, locate the intercom port number to which the KP-32 will be connected.
+Determine the address setting from Table 1.
+To use the table, locate the intercom port number to which the KP-32 is connected.
 Then, read across to the Address column to find the Address number.
 Set the KP-32 Address switch to this number.